Program of Study

 • First-Year Project — Completed at the end of the first year

-• Master's Thesis — Proposed and defended during the second or third year
+• Master's Thesis — Proposed and defended during the 2nd – 3rd years

-• Preliminary Exam — Completed during the third or fourth year
+• Preliminary Exam — Completed by December or January of the 4th year

-• Dissertation — Proposed and defended during the fourth or fifth year
+• Dissertation — Proposed and defended during the 4th-5th years

 Candidates in the program will earn their master's degree following the defense of the master's thesis.
 We do not have a terminal master's program.